 - Personal, Family and Leisure

 Tinta Viva also offers English-language proof-reading, for all kinds of texts other than the highly technical.
 No matter how careful we think we are, it is very difficult to see our own writing objectively, and the brain tends to skip over what it doesn’t want to see.
 Errors and typos can easily slip in when we’re focussing hard on what we want to say.
 Translators are writers first and foremost, and like all linguists, we tend to be a bit fastidious when it comes to grammar and syntax, so who better to check and correct your work?
-Proof-reading is charged at just £9 per 1000 words and there is no minimum fee.
+Not a native speaker?
+No problem; I specialise in editing non-native English and will help make sure your writing is error-free, natural and appropriate for its intended readership.
 Please email me to check availability or give me a call to discuss your requirements further.

 PRO BONO PROGRAMME

 Good translation can be expensive, but if you are trying to address a social or environmental problem or to publicise an important cause, it can be crucial to the effective transmission of your message.
 I find that making time alongside my commercial projects for some pro bono to be highly rewarding; it allows me to learn about some wonderful initiatives all over the world while making myself useful, all while doing what I love.
 As well as one-off projects for international organizations including UNDP and Acción Ecológica, I’m very proud to have been taken on recently as a regular volunteer for Ashoka, the social enterprise network and NGO, and Equidad Para la Infancia, which campaigns for children’s rights and social justice issues across Latin America.
 If you have a deserving project that could use a helping hand in the form of free professional translation or revision, please get in touch using the contact form.